Video Shows Newborn Shark “Walking” Like A Baby; look

 Although these aquatic animals are able to “walk” on land, the recent study only looked at their performance underwater.
 Future studies should examine whether baby sharks adjust their rhythm while on land.

-Additionally, this research could be useful to evolutionary biologists studying how animals moved from water to land, as well as biomechanical researchers studying how fins and feet interact with surfaces and how animals adapt to their body shape to move by gravity in different environments. .
+Additionally, this research might be useful to evolutionary biologists studying how animals moved from water to land, as well as biomechanical researchers studying how fins and feet interact with surfaces and how animals adapt to their body shape to move by gravity in different environments. .

 Via : LiveScience